hunterjackson/docs/source/hbase.rst

 The errors will be logged automatically.

 * Type: string
-* Importance: high
+* Importance: medium
+* Optional: yes
+* Default: RETRY

 ``connect.hbase.sink.max.retries``

 The maximum number of times a message is retried.
 Only valid when the ``connect.habse.sink.error.policy`` is set to ``retry``.

 * Type: string
-* Importance: high
+* Importance: medium
+* Optional: yes
 * Default: 10

 ``connect.hbase.sink.retry.interval``